-Contents: Information about dbspaces
+Information about dbspaces

 Index: applIndex, onDbspaceIndex

+One dbspace

+Table 3-17.
+MIB objects for onDbspaceTable

+MIB object Description

+applIndex See "applTable" on page 3-2.

+onDbspaceIndex Unique integer index for this dbspace.
+The database server generates this value.

+onDbspaceName Name of the dbspace

+onDbspaceOwner Login name of the owner

+onDbspaceCreated Creation date

-Scope of a row: One dbspace
+onDbspaceChunks Number of chunks in the dbspace

-MIB Object Description applIndex See "applTable" on page 3-3. onDbspaceIndex Unique integer index for this dbspace.
-The database server or coserver generates this value. onDbspaceName Name of the dbspace onDbspaceOwner Login name of the owner onDbspaceCreated Creation date onDbspaceChunks Number of chunks in the dbspace onDbspaceType Type of dbspace: • regularDbspace (1) • temporaryDbspace (2) • blobDbspace (3) onDbspaceMirrorStatus Mirroring status: notMirrored (1) mirrored (2) mirrorDisabled (3) newlyMirrored (4) onDbspaceRecoveryStatus Recovery status: noRecoveryNeeded (1) doneRecovery (2) physicallyRecovered (3) logicallyRecovering (4) onDbspaceBackupStatus Backup status:yes (1): The dbspace is backed up.no (2): The dbspace is not backed up. onDbspaceMiscStatus Miscellaneous status:none (1): no more informationaTableDropped (2) onDbspacePagesAllocated Size of all the primary chunks in the dbspace onDbspacePagesUsed Number of pages used in all the primary chunks in the dbspace onDbspaceBackupDate Date when the latest backup was performed.
-If the dbspace has never been backed up, this value is noSuchInstance (SNMPv2) or noSuchName (SNMPv1). onDbspaceLastBackupLevel Level of the last backup.
-If the dbspace has never been backed up, this value is noSuchInstance (SNMPv2) or noSuchName (SNMPv1). onDbspaceLastFullBackupDat e Date and time of the last full backup (level 0).
-If the dbspace has never had a full backup, this value the dbspace has never had a full backup, this v is noSuchInstance (SNMPv2) or noSuchName (SNMPv1).
+onDbspaceType Type of dbspace:

+• regularDbspace (1)

+• temporaryDbspace (2)

+• blobDbspace (3)

+onDbspaceMirrorStatus Mirroring status:

+• notMirrored (1)

+• mirrored (2)

+• mirrorDisabled (3)

+• newlyMirrored (4)

+onDbspaceRecoveryStatus Recovery status:

+noRecoveryNeeded (1)

+• doneRecovery (2)

+• physicallyRecovered (3)

+• logicallyRecovering (4)

+onDbspaceBackupStatus Backup status:

+• yes (1): The dbspace is backed up.

+• no (2): The dbspace is not backed up.

+onDbspaceMiscStatus Miscellaneous status:

+• none (1): no more information

+• aTableDropped (2)

+onDbspacePagesAllocated Size of all the primary chunks in the dbspace

+onDbspacePagesUsed Number of pages used in all the primary chunks in the dbspace

+onDbspaceBackupDate Date when the latest backup was performed.
+If the dbspace has never been backed up, thi value is noSuchInstance (SNMPv2) or noSuchName (SNMPv1).

+onDbspaceLastBackupLevel Level of the last backup.
+If the dbspace has never been backed up, this value is noSuchInstance (SNMPv2) or noSuchName (SNMPv1).